 Knowing how to repair and maintain a bicycle is key to enjoying every ride without worries.
 With regular maintenance and some basic knowledge, you'll avoid breakdowns and extend the life of your components.

 At Shad Bikes, we understand how important it is to have a bike ready for any ride.
-That's why we design bike accessories , such as bike panniers , bike backpacks ,phone mounts , and bike lights , that enhance your two-wheeled experience, whether in the city or on the trail.
+That's why we designed bicycle accessories, as bike panniers, bike backpacks, mobile phone holders and bicycle lights that enhance your experience on two wheels, whether in the city or in the mountains.

 If your bike is part of your daily routine, take care of it and equip it with the best equipment.
 Keep pedaling safely and comfortably.